-The first release almost exclusively takes place during Comic-Con International: San Diego, and is a literal “Geekfest” for both the characters of Leverage and fans of the television show alike.
+The first release almost exclusively takes place during San Diego Comic-Con and is a literal “geekfest” for both the characters of Leverage and fans of the television show.
 Real life celebrities such as Stan Lee make appearances with the pages of The Con Job, while hitter Eliot Spencer impersonates comic book writer Warren Ellis during the proceedings.
-The plot, meanwhile, revolves around a fictitious illustrator whose artwork was in effect stolen when the proceeds he was promised for the items never materialized.
+The plot, meanwhile, revolves around a fictitious comic book artist whose artwork has in effect been stolen when the money promised from a sale never materialized.

-Alec Hardison’s catch phrase during the television series was “Age of the Geek, Baby,” uttered any time his technological abilities allowed the Leverage Team to bypass security systems or hack into protected websites and databases.
-Hardison was likewise a hard-core gamer who even used video game theory to construct his own con during season four of Leverage, and a die-hard fan of Star Trek as well.
+Alec Hardison’s catch phrase during the television series was “age of the geek, baby,” uttered any time his technological abilities allowed the Leverage Team to bypass security systems or hack into protected websites and databases.
+Hardison was likewise a die-hard fan of Star Trek and hard-core gamer who used video game theory to construct his own con during season four of Leverage.
 Thus when the daughter of famed illustrator Simon Curtiss arrives at McRory’s Bar and Grill in The Con Job and asks for help, Hardison immediately advocates on her behalf.

 “The man’s out to rob these comic book legends of the last things they want to get rid of,” he explains of swindler Lorenzo Patronus.
 “They gave the world some of its finest heroes.
 Saving them’s the least we can do.
 The worst part is these people really don’t have a whole lot else.
 Most of them worked as freelancers their entire career.
 They got no health insurance, no retirement package, nothing.”